Apoc70/New-TeamMailbox/README.md

 Creates a new shared mailbox, security groups for full access and send-as permission and adds the security groups to the shared mailbox configuration.

+## NOTE

+This repository is archived.
+You find the maintained release of this script [here](https://github.com/Apoc70/PowerShell-Scripts).

 ## Description

 This scripts creates a new shared mailbox (aka team mailbox) and security groups for full access and and send-as delegation.
 Security groups are created using a naming convention.